-I'm Emma (they/them).
-I'm an inclusive UX designer and researcher in San Francisco, CA. I foster a sense of belonging and empowerment through technology by creating equitable, ethical, accessible, and humanizing experiences.
+I'm Em (they/them), an experience designer in San Francisco.
+I foster a sense of belonging and empowerment through technology by creating equitable, ethical, accessible, and humanizing experiences.
 I build products with users, rather than for them, by grounding decisions in research that includes diverse perspectives.
 I bring users' stories to the forefront of product development by communicating complex ideas in understandable and accessible ways.
 I value transparency, curiosity, intention, and exploration.

-I currently work on Adobe Creative Cloud and focus on inclusion and accessibility for the global creative community.
+I'm currently a Staff Experience Designer at Adobe and focus on inclusion for the global creative community.

 Previously, I founded Workday's Inclusive Design team to help product teams build equitable, accessible and ethical experiences for millions of workers around the world.